This document describes exclusions, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.

 To prepare your connector for exclusion tuning, you need to:

-Refer to the following documents for instructions on enabling Debug Mode and gathering diagnostic data on different operating systems:
+Refer to these documents for instructions on enabling Debug Mode and gathering diagnostic data on different operating systems:

 The diagnostic data generated in Debug mode provides two files that are useful for creating exclusions: fileops.txt and execs.txt.
 The fileops.txt file is useful for creating Path/File Extension/Wildcard Exclusions and the execs.txt file is useful for creating Process Exclusions.